Burwood, New South Wales: Transport

 Burwood has excellent access to public transport and Burwood railway station is on the T9 Northern, T2 Leppington & Inner West and T3 Liverpool & Inner West lines of the Sydney Trains network.

 Trams to Mortlake and Cabarita once travelled down Burwood Road; trams ceased in August 1948.

 Transit Systems provide many bus services to Burwood, from Hurstville, Rockdale, Mascot, Kingsford, Strathfield, Homebush, Campsie, Ryde, Bankstown, Liverpool as well as other locations across Sydney.
 There are two terminuses, Burwood station and Westfield Burwood.
 Transit Systems' Burwood Bus Depot is located on the corner of Shaftesbury and Parramatta Roads.

 Burwood North is a future rapid transit station to be built as part of the Sydney Metro West project.

+Fraternities

+The Loyal Orange Institution of New South Wales, the State Grand Orange Lodge of New South Wales, is based on Belmore Street within the suburb.
+It is governed by the Grand Orange Lodge of Australia, the Australian branch of the Orange Order.
+The Institution is a Protestant fraternity that celebrates Ulster Scots and Orange heritage, particularly William III of England's victory in the Battle of the Boyne, and the Glorious Revolution.
+The annual Orange parade is held in Adelaide, known as "The Twelfth".

+The Apprentice Boys of Derry, a Protestant organization with close ties to the Orange Institution, opened its first Australian branch, known as the Australian Murray Club.
+The Murray Club is based in Derry, and acts as the parent club of the branch.
+The branch was inaugurated in Burwood in June 2019.
+The Australian Murray Club held their first meeting in the suburb in May 2020, and was attended by members across the country.
+Members travel to Northern Ireland to take part in the Relief of Derry celebrations.